rumiio/SageMaker_Custom_Container/README.md

 If you are comfortable provisioning an EC2 instance and creating a Lambda function, you can skip below and go ahead follow [this section](#optional-launch-ec2-instance) instead.

-If you want to focus your learning on SageMaker features and custom containers and let CloudFormation handle setting up the environment and test function, select the region below, and click on the **Launch stack** link.
-It will bring up a CloudFormation console with the appropriate template loaded.
+If you want to focus your learning on SageMaker features and custom containers and let CloudFormation handle setting up the environment and test function, select the region below.
+Click on the **Launch stack** link and it will bring up a CloudFormation console with the template loaded.

 Region| Launch
 ------|-----